DataKitchen/data-observability-installer/README.md

 This step is required to access the application when using Docker driver on Mac or Windows.
 It may also be useful for installations on remote machines to access the UI from a local browser.

-Leave this process running, and continue the next steps on another terminal window.

 ```shell
 python3 dk-installer.py obs expose
 ```
+The `--port` option may be used to set a custom localhost port for the application (default: 8082).

 Verify that you can login to the UI with the URL and credentials provided in the output.
+Leave this process running, and continue the next steps on another terminal window.

 ### Run the TestGen demo setup